JuliaLang/www.julialang.org/jsoc/gsoc/juliastats.md

 ### Your contribution

-Internship can be tailored around brackground and interests of participants and depending on ability, several standalone mini-projects can be created.
+The project can be tailored around the background and interests of participants and depending on ability, several standalone mini-projects can be created.
 Potential participants can expect to work on:
 -   Making Survey.jl better!
 This includes enhancing existing API with more functionality, new features and algorithms, software engineering improvements or anything else you're interested in.
 -   Generalised variance estimation methods - taylor series linearisation, Horvitz-Thompson style estimators
 -   Replicate weighting methods - Jacknife, Balanced Repeated Replicate (BRR), different flavours of bootstrapping